Is it Biblical for a church to reach out to just one generation?

 "Let no one despise you for your youth, but set the believers an example in speech, in conduct, in love, in faith, in purity.” - 1 Timothy 4:12

-When Paul placed Timothy within the eldership of the Ephesian church I bet it was intimidating.
-I bet it was intimidating for Timothy to be preaching and exhorting his seniors.
-I bet it was intimidating for the elders to see someone who had the potential to replace them joining their ranks.
-I wonder if Paul knew the frustrations of the elders in that church.
+When Paul placed Timothy in a leadership position, it must have been intimidating for him as Timothy would have been exhorting and preaching to his seniors (1 Tim.
+4:12).
+I think it was hard for the elders to see someone so young join their ranks and even have authority over them.
+I wonder if Paul knew of the frustrations of some of the elders.
 I wonder if Timothy had been pressured to step down even after Paul had placed him in a position of leadership.

 If you look into the history of Timothy's life, you’ll see that this isn't the first time he was rejected by religious authority.
 Timothy was only half Jewish.
 This is why Paul later had Timothy circumcised before going to Jerusalem.
-The Jews would have called Timothy a momzer.
-According to a mix of levitical and rabbinical law, Timothy would never be able to go into a temple, be circumcised or read the Torah.
-According to Deuteronomy 23:2 he and nine generations after him would be deprived of these privileges.
-Ray Vander Laan postulated that the way he learned the Scriptures was by hiding close to the temple so that he could hear the rabbis teach.
-Fast forward to the time that Paul met him.
-He was beloved in his Christian community.
+Even so, he was beloved in his Christian community.
 In finding Christ he overcame the rejection of his childhood.

 I know so many young men like Timothy.
 Gifted, yet timid.
 Anointed, yet out of place.